 Saturday-Wednesday, September 26-30: Ring of Fire

 Known as Banda Sea’s “Forgotten Islands,” the Barat Daya Islands lie in the southern portion of the Moluccas.
 Part of the Inner Banda Arc, these islands are volcanic and form an active part of the Pacific Ring of Fire.
-Spend a full five days diving and snorkeling around these extremely remote islands.
-See every color of soft coral, droves of sea snakes, schooling barracudas and Bumphead Parrotfish, fusiliers, Dogtooth Tuna, Giant Trevallies, reef sharks and incredible smoking seamounts around Manuk.
-The main focus will be Hammerheads, and, with luck, you’ll find huge schools of them swimming in formation.
-Conditions permitting, enjoy night dives to see flashlight fish, octopus, shrimp, crab and Crinoid Squat Lobster.
-See the smoking volcano on Serua, and possibly visit a small village on one of the Forgotten Islands.
+Spend a full five days diving and snorkeling around this extremely remote archipelago.
+See every color of soft coral; schooling barracudas, snappers and trevallies; immense “herds” of grazing Bumphead Parrotfish; and incredible smoking seamounts around Manuk.
+The main focus, however, will be locating schools of Scalloped Hammerheads.
+Diving with groups of hammerheads is an increasingly rare opportunity anywhere, but this remote area still boasts a healthy population and your visit coincides with the optimal season for witnessing this phenomenon.
+With luck, find large schools swimming in formation, one of the absolute pinnacles of any marine enthusiast’s experiences.
+Night dives are also highly productive here, with rarely seen species like Flashlightfish and Blue-ringed Octopus.
+Between dives, see the smoking volcano on Serua, or visit a small village on one of the Forgotten Islands.

 Thursday, October 1: Hukurila Cave & Molana / Ambon

-Sail back toward Ambon, taking advantage of the opportunity to explore in the Lease Islands, off Molana and in southern Ambon, at the Hukurila Cave and Wall.
+Sail back toward Ambon, taking advantage of one final day to explore in the Lease Islands off Molana and in southern Ambon, at the Hukurila Cave and Wall.
 This evening, toast to the memories made and the magnificent photographs captured at a farewell dinner on board.

 Friday, October 2: Disembark Blue Manta, depart Ambon

 After breakfast, bid farewell to the Blue Manta and transfer to the airport for your international flights home.